robertoscarponi/ClarifAI/README.md

 ## 🛠️ Core Technologies

-- **PDF Parsing:** Extracts text and metadata from PDFs (e.g., PyPDF2, pdfminer.six, PyMuPDF).
+- **PDF Parsing:** Extracts text and metadata from PDFs (PyPDF2, PyMuPDF).
-- **Text Chunking:** Splits extracted text into manageable “chunks” for embedding (by size, paragraph, or semantics).
+- **Text Chunking:** Splits extracted text into manageable “chunks” for embedding (by semantics).
-- **Embedding Model:** Transforms text chunks and questions into semantic vectors (e.g., SentenceTransformers, Hugging Face models, OpenAI/Cohere APIs).
+- **Embedding Model:** Transforms text chunks and questions into semantic vectors (Gemini API).
-- **Vector Store:** Database optimized for similarity search (e.g., FAISS, ChromaDB, Milvus, Pinecone).
+- **Vector Store:** Database optimized for similarity search (ChromaDB).
-- **LLM (Large Language Model):** Generates final answers based on user question and relevant context (e.g., GPT from OpenAI, open-source models like Llama, Mixtral).
+- **LLM (Large Language Model):** Generates final answers based on user question and relevant context.
 - **Orchestration:** Frameworks like Langchain or LlamaIndex simplify integration and RAG workflow management.
-- **Web Backend:** FastAPI, Flask, or Django (Python), or Node.js/Express (JavaScript).
+- **Web Backend:** Flask and Node.js.
-- **Web Frontend:** React, Vue, Angular, or plain HTML/CSS/JS.
+- **Web Frontend:** React/CSS/JS.

 ---

 ## 🧩 Typical User Flow

-1. **Web Interface:** User logs in and selects a document from their catalog.
-2. **Upload/Select PDF:** PDF is uploaded or chosen; backend stores it (temporarily or permanently).
+1. **Web Interface:** The user accesses the demo interface.
+2. **Upload PDF:** The user uploads a single PDF document to the system.
+   *(Note: As this is a demo, only one PDF can be uploaded at a time.)*
 3. **Processing Pipeline (Async):**
-    - Extract text from PDF.
+   - Extract text from the uploaded PDF.
-    - Chunk text.
+   - Split the extracted text into manageable chunks.
-    - Generate embeddings for each chunk.
+   - Generate embeddings for each chunk using the embedding model.
-    - Index embeddings in the vector store (linked to document/user).
+   - Index the embeddings in the vector store (linked to the uploaded document).
-4. **Ask a Question:** User submits a question about the document.
+4. **Ask a Question:** The user submits a question related to the uploaded PDF.
 5. **Query Pipeline:**
-    - Generate embedding for question.
+   - Generate an embedding for the user's question.
-    - Search vector store for top-K relevant chunks (“context”).
+   - Search the vector store to retrieve the top-K most relevant chunks (“context”).
-    - Construct prompt for LLM including question and retrieved context.
+   - Construct a prompt for the LLM, including the user’s question and the retrieved context.
-    - LLM generates final answer.
+   - The LLM generates a final answer based on the provided context.
-6. **Display Answer:** Backend sends answer to frontend; user sees response.
+6. **Display Answer:** The backend sends the generated answer to the frontend, and the user sees the response.

 ---